 If your organisation is just dipping its toe in usability waters, it's likely that usability testing and expert reviews will form the bulk of your work.
 At this point, be careful that you don't fall into a common tactical trap: usability testing on every project.
 Instead, try a more strategic approach and focus your involvement on key projects.
 Use these criteria to identify key projects:

 If your organisation has a defined usability function, aim for end-to-end involvement on mission critical projects that have a lot riding on the user experience.
-The biggest payback from usability occurs when it is done early in the lifecycle, so 80% of your project work should be focussed on understanding customers and iterating designs.
+The biggest payback from usability occurs when it is done early in the lifecycle, so 80% of your project work should be focused on understanding customers and iterating designs.
 Avoid projects where the design team want you to rubber stamp their design using your expert judgement.
 You should insist on user involvement.
 And when it comes to testing, it is fiscally irresponsible to usability test if the schedule doesn't include time to revise the design.
 Just say No.

 Project managers will push back.
 One comment you're likely to hear is that a user centred approach will take too long and will increase timescales.
 This is the time to show that it's not about more time, it's about allocating time differently.
 All development projects go through five phases: Discover, Define, Design, Develop and Deploy.
 With a traditional design approach, projects speed through the early phases but are penalised later on.
 For example, developers waste time debating solutions, or the project requires expensive fixes late in development, or unforeseen user needs extend the deployment phase (and often all three).
 In contrast, a user centred design approach spends longer in the early phases but makes up this time during the design phase.
 This is because users' unspoken needs are flushed out by prototyping, usability bugs are trapped before the coding phase and task-led design eradicates superfluous features and so speeds deployment.
 We've found the following chart a useful way to help managers understand how user centred design needn't take any longer than a traditional design approach.